Classic Inca Trail 4 days To Machu Picchu

 Trip Details

-Itinerary: Inca Trail 4 days / 3 nigths + Machu Picchu
+Itinerary Classic Inca Trail 4 days To Machu Picchu

 Day 1 Cusco - Wayllabamba

-Between 5:00 and 5:30 am .
-We will pick you up at your hotel in our own private bus.
-Then we go to Piskacuchu (2700 masl), a community located at kilometer 82 of the Cusco-Machu Picchu railway.
+Between 5:00 and 5:30 am, we will pick you up at your hotel in our own private bus.
+Then we go to Piskacuchu (2700 masl), a community located at kilometer 82 of the Cusco–Machu Picchu railway.
 Starting at this point, we cross the bridge and walk along the left bank of the Urubamba River as it flows northwest through the Sacred Valley.
-Following the path along a flat terrain, we arrive at Miskay (2800 masl), to then ascend and finally see, from the highest part of a viewpoint, the Inca city of Patallacta (2750 msnm ) .
+This marks the beginning of the classic Inca Trail 4 days, one of the most iconic trekking routes in Peru.
+Following the path along a flat terrain, we arrive at Miskay (2800 masl), to then ascend and finally see, from the highest part of a viewpoint, the Inca city of Patallacta (2750 masl).

 We continue walking along the valley created by the Kusichaca River, gradually ascending for approximately five hours until we reach our first camp in the town of Wayllabamba (3000 msnm).
 Along the way, we will see spectacular views of the Vilcanota mountain range on the opposite side of the Urubamba River, where the impressive Verónica peak reigns at 5832 meters above sea level.
 Not to mention the diversity of wild flora and fauna that can be found throughout the valley.